Get a property report and suburb profile for any property in Mermaid Waters

 • Is it expensive to live in Mermaid Waters?

-While Mermaid Waters offers a desirable lifestyle with its proximity to beaches and vibrant community, the cost of living, particularly housing, is quite high.
-If you are thinking of living in Mermaid Waters, it's essential to evaluate your financial situation to ensure it can support the expenses associated with residing in this attractive suburb.
+Overall, while Mermaid Waters offers a desirable lifestyle with its coastal proximity and amenities, the cost of living, particularly in terms of housing, is relatively high.
+If you're thinking of living in Mermaid Waters, it's important to consider whether your financial situation can comfortably support the expenses associated with this beautiful yet costly suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.